 Landlords insurance has required rental properties to have an electrical test and inspection EICR every five years.
 However, now this is becoming a legal requirement for landlords.
 So, what does the EICR Test Procedure involve you can find information on our blog.
 The new scheme will guide landlords to use registered businesses to carry out these electrical works by the Government.

-Electrical Safety Reports
+Electrical Testing Safety Reports

 The average domestic property will take around 4 hours, and on completion of the electrical test and inspection, the electrical engineer will issue the landlord with EICR certificate.
 The electrical safety report identifies any faults and the necessary repairs timescales.
 If your property requires electrical repairs, then we will provide a quotation for the works.
 As the landlord, you must arrange further investigations or electrical repairs to be completed by a qualified person within 28 days of the inspection, or within the timeframe set out in the report if this is shorter.